Estimated Tuition and Financial Aid

 Winston-Salem, NC 27109

-For students not receiving loan funds, summer tuition and housing payment is due April 8, 2013, unless you register after that date.
+For students not receiving loan funds, summer tuition and housing payment is due in June, 2022, unless you register after that date.
 Otherwise, tuition is due when loan funds disburse.

-If you are a non-WFU student receiving financial aid:
+If you are a non-WFU student seeking financial aid:

-Please visit your Law school’s financial aid office.
-Your school will need a copy of our budget, name of our financial aid contact, email or fax number so that they can prepare a consortium agreement for us to sign.
+Please contact your Law School’s financial aid office.
+Your school will need the contact information listed above for our financial aid office so that they can prepare a consortium agreement for us to sign.

 Payment Information for Wake Forest Students